akalnengn/TeaProtocol/README.md

 If you would like to contribute to the project, please review the Contribution Guidelines.

 Project Purpose: The purpose of this project is to provide a user-friendly interface for accessing and exploring PCI ID information.
 It simplifies the process of fetching and presenting data from the PCI ID database.

-Project Beauty: The readme file has been aesthetically enhanced using CSS to ensure a visually pleasing and organized presentation.

-Note: Make sure to review the Contribution Guidelines if you plan to contribute to the project.